-- Passage of a comprehensive smoke-free law is associated with lower rates of hospitalizations and death from heart attacks, heart disease, strokes, and respiratory diseases.41 Smoke-free laws that cover a broader range of venues, including all workplaces, restaurants, and bars, further reduce the risk of disease and death.42 - Following implementation of Massachusetts's statewide smoke-free law, heart attack deaths declined in cities and towns that previously did not have local smoke-free laws in place.
-There was no significant change in heart attack deaths in jurisdictions that previously had a local law, suggesting that the decline in heart attack deaths was due to the smoke-free law.43 - One year after New York State implemented a comprehensive smoke-free law, heart attack hospital admissions decreased by over 3,800, an 8 percent decline statewide.44 - A 2011 ACS CAN report found that if all states that lacked comprehensive smoke-free laws passed one, more than a million adults would quit smoking and about 400,000 youth would never start, preventing 624,000 deaths.45 About 70,000 of these preventable deaths would occur in non-smokers.46
+- Passage of a comprehensive smoke-free law is associated with lower rates of hospitalizations and death from heart attacks, heart disease, strokes, and respiratory diseases.xli A 2014 study of hospitality workplaces found that smoke-free policies significantly lowered two cardiovascular risk factors in non-smoking employees.xlii - Smoke-free laws that cover a broader range of venues, including all workplaces, restaurants, and bars, further reduce the risk of disease and death.xliii - Following implementation of Massachusetts's statewide smoke-free law, heart attack deaths declined in cities and towns that previously did not have local smoke-free laws in place.
+There was no significant change in heart attack deaths in jurisdictions that previously had a local law, suggesting that the decline in heart attack deaths was due to the smoke-free law. xliv - One year after New York State implemented a comprehensive smoke-free law, heart attack hospital admissions decreased by over 3,800, an 8 percent decline statewide.xlv - A 2011 ACS CAN report found that if all states that lacked comprehensive smoke-free laws at that time passed one, more than a million adults would quit smoking and about 400,000 youth would never start, preventing 624,000 deaths.xlvi About 70,000 of these preventable deaths would occur in non-smokers.xlvii